dulvui/simondalvai.org/src/content/blog/godot-flathub-publish/index.md

 [**Pocket Broomball**](https://github.com/dulvui/pocket-broomball/blob/main/flatpak/org.simondalvai.pocket-broomball.appdata.xml)

 ## Desktop file
-The desktop file finally defines the how the app will appear in the OS, once installed.
+The desktop file finally defines how the app will appear in the OS, once installed.
 Also this file should be **upstream** and placed in the repository of your app, if possible.

 ```bash